 Narcotic Drug Addiction Epidemic

 The problem is that with substance addiction comes an increased tolerance and desire for the drug.
-This means you need more and more of the drug just to feel normal.
-If not, your body produces very unpleasant withdrawal symptoms such as:
+This means you need more of the drug to feel normal.
+If not, your body produces very unpleasant withdrawal symptoms like:

 - Nausea and vomiting